MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winui2.md

 1. If Visual Studio is open, select **File** > **New** > **Project**.

-   Or, Visual Studio is closed, open it, and then in the startup screen of Visual Studio, click the **Create a new project** card.
+   Or, if Visual Studio is closed, open it, and then in the startup screen of Visual Studio, click the **Create a new project** card:

    ![The startup screen of Visual Studio: click the 'Create a new project' card.](media/winui2-opening-win-create-new-project-card.png)